Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 If you don’t want to use CMD, you can also fetch MX records of domains with web services, such as DNSChecker and MXToolbox.

-MX records can help in email forensics in the following ways:
+MX records can help in forensic analysis of emails in the following ways:

-An email header contains important information such as details of sender and receiver, hops, etc. which help in tracking the message’s journey.
+An email header contains important information, such as details of sender and receiver, hops, etc., which help track the message’s journey.
 So, when you analyze an email, you can check if the details in the header match the MX records of the domain.

-Change in MX records doesn’t necessarily mean that the email service provider was changed.
-Sometimes, domain owners start using additional services to improve email security or to archive emails.
+A change in MX records doesn’t necessarily mean that the email service provider was changed.
+Sometimes, domain owners use additional services to improve email security or archive emails.
 When this happens, the MX records may show the details of these servers as they work on top of existing email servers.
-In other words, the emails go through these additional servers first, and then to the main email servers.
+In other words, the emails go through these additional servers first and then to the primary email servers.

-Looking up the historical MX records of a domain can help you to discover additional sources for data collection.
-For instance, if you find out that a domain is using an archival service in addition to the main email servers, then the archival service may have backup files that you can collect and scan for additional data.
+Looking up a domain’s historical MX records can help you discover additional data collection sources.
+For instance, if you find out that a domain is using an archival service in addition to the primary email servers, then the archival service may have backup files that you can collect and scan for additional data.

-In email forensics, fetching MX Records for a domain name can be useful in many ways.
-It can help in verifying that the recipient of an email used the correct email service provider.
+In email forensics, fetching MX Records for a domain name can be helpful in many ways.
+For example, it can help verify that the recipient of an email used the correct email service provider.
 It can also help in checking if the owner of a domain changed their service provider and lead you to additional sources for data collection.

-Need an email forensics software that is user-friendly and offers a wide range of useful features?
+Need an advanced eDiscovery and email forensics software that is user-friendly and offers a wide range of valuable features?
 Try Stellar Email Forensic!
-It supports 25+ email file formats such as PST, EDB, OST, and MBOX.
-The software makes email analysis easy with features like advanced search functions, deleted email recovery, tagging and bookmarking, and more.
+It supports more than 25 email file formats such as PST, EDB, OST, DBX, NSF, MBOX, OLM, TBB, EML, etc. In addition, this software makes email analysis easy with features such as preservation of evidence with MD5 and SHA1 hash values, bulk analysis of emails, deleted email recovery, tagging and bookmarking, log management, and much more.
 Download Stellar Email Forensic now.
 It is available for a free 60-day trial.